anonymous2738/AddiVortesAlgorithm/README.md

 figure4() #Approximate time 2 minutes 30 seconds
 figure8() #Approximate time 8 minutes
 ```
-The other figures take longer computational time to produce so we give the option to reduce the number of interations or predictions made, compared to ones used in the paper.
-The results may be slightly worse but still show strength of the AddiVortes model.
+The other figures take longer computational time to produce so we give the option to reduce the number of interations or predictions made compared to ones used in the paper.
+The results may be slightly worse but still the show strength of the AddiVortes model.

 **Warning:** These figures use parallel processing using up to 10 cores at a time, producing these figures is only recommended if you have 12+ cores.